Piatnytska Church, Chernihiv: Architecture

-During 10 years P.Baranovskyi restored Piatnytska Church, carefully putting a brick to a brick.
-As a result, he managed to reproduce with great authenticity all the shapes of the building – one of the most prominent monuments of ancient Rus' architecture.
+During 10 years Pyotr Baranovsky restored Piatnytska Church, carefully putting a brick to a brick.
+As a result, he managed to reproduce with great authenticity all the shapes of the building – one of the most prominent monuments of Kievan Rus' architecture.
 The following investigations discovered a lot of other buildings of this architectural style.
-An elegant Piatnytska Church stands in the centre of the ancient Ukrainian city of Chernihiv behind the city theater, in the middle of a picturesque public garden where Chernihiv sale area was located long ago.
-The church is small in size (planned dimensions are 16 to 11,5 m), with four octahedral pillars inside, with three apsides and a high dome.
+The elegant Piatnytska Church stands in the centre of the ancient Ukrainian city of Chernihiv behind the city theater, in the middle of a picturesque public garden where Chernihiv sale area was located long ago.
+The church is small in size (planned dimensions are 16 to 11.5 m), with four octahedral pillars inside, with three apsides and a high dome.
 It is exceptionally well-proportioned, with an unprecedentedly refined and harmonious composition.
-Unlike the static forms of previous times buildings, the composition of PIatnytska Church is dynamic, its walls steeply grow upwards with three rows of arches above the main capacity.
+Unlike the static forms of previous times buildings, the composition of Piatnytska Church is dynamic, its walls steeply grow upwards with three rows of arches above the main capacity.
 Verticality of the building is emphasized by the profiled pilasters.
 Vertical and curvilinear elements which predominate in the composition are balanced by horizontal storeys of the first floor windows, by the passes of decorative niches of different forms and scales, by meander-line frieze which reminds of the architecture of the 11th century, and the reticulated decorative design on apsides.
 The vertical profiled pilasters on different heights are completed with short but energetic strokes of cornices.
 Pink color of the walls is combined with the white stuccoed areas of decorative niches and multicoloured decorative ornaments on the portals.
 Inside the church reminds of a tower.
 The artistic effect of the fresco painting is emphasized with a multicoloured floor of yellow, green and maroon glazed tiles.
-In Piatnytska Church everything is built according to the one, so to say, melody, unlike Sofia Kyivska where the composition is developed into an entire symphony.
-It is a joyful song about the beauty where the engineering genius of an architect is combined with the poetry of national creation.
-PIatnytska church in Chernihiv is sometimes called «The Word to the Honour of Prince’s Ihor Regiment» in architecture.
-Indeed, a prominent monument of ancient Rus' architecture is not only a contemporary of the brilliant poem, but is also close to «The Word» by the character of its poetics, perfection of the form, the national spirit and high inspiration.
+In Piatnytska Church everything is built according to one style, unlike Saint Sofia Cathedral of Kyiv, where the composition is developed into an entire symphony.
+Piatnytska Church in Chernihiv is sometimes called «The Word to the Honour of Prince’s Igor Regiment» in architecture.